rahulkumar0023/codex/README.md

 ## Parsing invoices to Java objects

-The project includes a simple `UblInvoiceParser` that uses the `peppol-ubl21` library to convert invoice XML into JAXB classes.
+The project includes a simple `XMlInvoiceReader` that uses the `peppol-ubl21` library to convert invoice XML into JAXB classes.
 The following snippet parses